archanaRacha/BLE-Demo/README.md

 # BLE-Demo
-Demonstrates scanning and connecting to BLE peripherals.
+A lightweight iOS app demonstrating Bluetooth Low Energy (BLE) scanning and connection using CoreBluetooth..